Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Comparative evaluation via consistent scoring functions

 To fix the idea, let $P$ be a full-distribution forecast for count data, such as the number of earthquakes in a space--time--magnitude bin.
 Evidently, $P$ is a probability distribution on the set of the nonnegative integers.
 We adopt notation from \citet{czado2009} and denote its probability mass function by $(p_k)_{k = 0}^\infty$ and the respective cumulative distribution function (CDF) by $(P_k)_{k = 0}^\infty$, where $P_k = \sum_{j = 0}^k p_j$ for any integer $k \geq 0$.

 In this setting, a scoring rule $\myR(P,y)$ assigns a penalty based on the full-distribution forecast $P$ and the corresponding observed count $y$.
 The scoring rule $\myR$ ought to be such that

-where $\E$ denotes the expectation operator, $P$ and $Q$ are full-distribution forecasts, and $Y$ is a random variable with distribution $Q$.
-Indeed, if $Q$ is the true (though typically unknown) distribution of the count, then the full-distribution forecast $Q$ ought to outperform any other forecast $P$ in expectation.
+where $\E$ denotes the expectation operator, $P$ and $Q$ are full-distribution forecasts, and $Y \sim Q$ specifies that $Y$ is a random variable with distribution $Q$.
+Indeed, if $Q$ is the true (though typically unknown) distribution of the count, then the full-distribution forecast $Q$ ought to outperform any other forecast $P$ in terms of the expected value of the score.
 A scoring rule for which the expectation inequality in \eqref{eq:proper} is true for all $P, Q$ in a class $\cP$ of probability distributions is said to be \textit{proper}\/ relative to $\cP$.
 If equality in \eqref{eq:proper} occurs only when $P = Q$, the scoring rule is \textit{strictly proper}.
 Propriety is an essential characteristic of a scoring rule which encourages honest and coherent forecasts \citep{GneitRaft2007} and ensures that appropriate and complete usage of information is rewarded \citep{holzmann2014}.

 Key examples of proper scoring rules for count data include the \textit{logarithmic}\/ score, which is defined as

 and depends on the forecast $P$ only through the probability mass $\, p_y$ at the observed count, and the \textit{ranked probability}\/ score,